SmartTokenLabs/TokenScript/ERCs/ERC5XXX draft.md

 3. Storage fee.
 If the script is large, contains special graphics or other large elements, then updates to the script can quickly costs thousands of dollars.

 For these reasons it makes sense to store volatile data, such as token enhancing functionality, on an external resource.
 Such an external resource can be either centralized, such as a cloud provider or private server, or decentralized such as the interplanetary filesystem.

+#### Authenticity

+If the ScriptURI points to a hash, such as with IPFS, the client (wallet) should assume it authentic, if the hash matches.
+However, if ScriptURI points to a dynamically downloaded location, the client must verify the signature of the script in the method described ERC xxxx, and warn user against executing the script.

 Since using centralized storage for a decentralized functionality goes against the ethos of web3, this ERC handle this this by allowing the token provider to store multiple URIs to the script on-chain.
 The URIs might point to either multiple centralized storage providers or fully decentralized ones, e.g. the IPFS, another blockchain or even on Ethereum itself.
 It could also be a mix of centralized and decentralized locations.

 While this ERC does not dictate the format of the stored script, it should be noted that the script itself could contain pointers to multiple other scripts and data sources.
 Hence this allows for advanced and rich expansion of tokens.